Jobs

 at carrying out searches for low mass DM particles at the Kamioka mine.
 Interested in candidates with skills in cryogenics, low noise electronics, superconducting devices, dark matter search experiments.

 (2) Development of next-generation hybrid pixel readout chips.
-Interested in candidates with
+Interested in candidates with skills

-in ASIC design or testing, picosecond timing applications, pixel tracker operation,
+in ASIC design or testing, picosecond timing applications, pixel tracker operation, and simulation.

-Example study subjects for the young researchers
+Example study subjects for young researchers

 ■GEANT Simulation of backgrounds for low mass dark matter searches